 The English minor requires a minimum of 18 credit hours.

 One of three foundational courses for majors and potential majors in English, Literature Matters introduces students to a central set of problems in contemporary literary studies (for example, Identity and Empire, Shakespeare to Ondaatje).
 The course includes important canonical works as well as neglected or emerging writers.
 There is a focus on how to read and understand literature; how reading and writing literature influence identity, meaning and value; and how to develop strategies for reading, discussing, and writing about literary works.
 Attention is also given to narrative structure.
 Students are strongly encouraged to enroll in this course in the spring semester of their freshman or sophomore year.
 Offered spring semester.
+May be repeated when topics vary.

+Prerequisite: DAY-None.
+CCPS-ENGL 150.
 This course introduces students to advanced research skills in literary studies.
 It focuses upon the central questions in literary studies and provides students with the critical and theoretical background to make sense of these questions.

 Students discuss canonical texts of early British writing, with particular attention to close-reading and appreciation.
 The course often pursues a single theme, genre or motif through the readings.